Local Hazard Mitigation Plan

 National Flood Insurance Program’s Community Rating System

-The National Flood Insurance Program's (NFIP) Community Rating System (CRS) is a voluntary incentive program that recognizes and encourages community floodplain management activities that exceed the minimum NFIP requirements.
-As a result, flood insurance premium rates are discounted to reflect the reduced flood risk resulting from the community actions meeting the goals of the CRS Program.
+The National Flood Insurance Program's Community Rating System is a voluntary incentive program that recognizes and encourages community floodplain management activities that exceed the minimum NFIP requirements.
+As a result, flood insurance premium rates are discounted to reflect the reduced flood risk resulting from community actions that meet the goals of the CRS Program.
 The objective of the CRS is to reward communities for what they are doing, as well as to provide an incentive for implementing additional flood protection activities.
 The reduction in flood insurance premium rates is provided according to a community’s CRS classification.
 Placer County is currently a CRS Class 5, which provides a 25 percent discount on flood insurance for those located within the special flood hazard area (SFHA) and a 10 percent discount for those located in non-SFHA areas.
-This discount currently saves county residents over $76,000 annually.

-For more information on this project and how to provide input, contact Rod Rodriguez at (530) 886-4600 or YRodrigu@placer.ca.gov.
+For more information on this project and how to provide input, contact Young Rodriguez at (530) 886-4600 or YRodrigu@placer.ca.gov.